borntofrappe/Practice-Front-End-Web-Development/D3 Infograph Price of Carburant/README.md

 ### Update 14/11

 Honestly, I thought I'd be done by Wednesday, but I still have a long way to go to finish the visualization.
 As I reminder, the visualization I am trying to emulate is [this one](https://www.lemonde.fr/les-decodeurs/article/2018/11/09/petit-manuel-a-lire-avant-de-debattre-de-la-hausse-des-prix-du-carburant_5381196_4355770.html) and what is left is mostly text.
 Just a couple of visualizations benefiting from data binding.

+Decided to add a section on pending issues.
+The application is in dire need of optimization, but here I will include annoynances I have around the current state of things.

 ### Update 13/11